 There are cities in this world that you have to see at least once in your lifetime, and while Asia has a lot of them, Bangkok is arguably the number one.
-The colorful chaos that surrounds you everywhere you go is complemented by the best food in Asia (no street food can beat the Pad Thai), plenty of Buddhist culture and some of the kindest people on earth.
+The colorful chaos that surrounds you everywhere you go is complemented by the best street food in Asia, plenty of peculiar Buddhist culture, and some of the kindest people on earth.

 No matter what type of person you are, there is something waiting for you in Bangkok.

 Did I convince you already?
 No?
 Ok, here are ten Bangkok facts that may change that:

 1. A Bangkok fact for the tourists – It’s the most visited city on Earth!

 For a few years now, Bangkok is the most visited city on Earth!
 More than 20 million people spend their vacation in the capital of Thailand leaving traditional hotspots like London, Paris and New York eating its dust.